Dharmateja176/cognizant-ee-mainframe/README.md

+## Mainframes

-## Hello!
+### Hello!

-**Please use this repo for educational Purposes**
+> **Please use this repo for educational Purposes**

-**Pull Requests** are appreciated, but please follow the folder structure.

-- Can be PDFs for quiz's or a simple markdown/text.
-- Clone the repo, add your files, submit for a pull request.
+Few points

+- README's are bit helpful, Please try to read if you come across.
+- Contributions are always appreciated..
+If you wish to contribute, Please read more at [Contribute](/CONTRIBUTING.md)
+- Some codes may not wok at all instances.
+So please be aware